-- The IBI-MFC Waves Analysis and Forecasting system (Toledano et al., 2022) is based on MF-WAM (Meteo-France WAM) implemented at 1/36° resolution and produces waves forecast in the Western part of the Mediterranean Sea twice a day. - The SAPO32 (Autonomous Wave Forecast System) based on WAM model is implemented at several Spanish Ports (Spain) with a horizon of 72 h forecast and it is nested within the PORTUS forecast system, an operational wave forecast for Spanish Port Authorities. - WAMADR setup of ECMWF WAM is implemented by the Slovenian Environment Agency for Adriatic and Central Mediterranean domain with a horizon 72 hours and spatial resolution of 1.6 km.
-The model is forced by a hybrid ALADIN SI and ECMWF surface wind product and is running daily. - Several coastal and local wave applications providing wave information near the harbours, as well as boundary conditions for specific wave agitation inside the port applications, are using the SWAN model (Booij et al., 1999).
+- The IBI-MFC Waves Analysis and Forecasting system (Toledano et al., 2022) is based on MF-WAM (Meteo-France WAM).
+It is implemented at 1/36° resolution and produces wave forecasts in the western part of the Mediterranean Sea twice a day. - The SAPO (Autonomous Wave Forecast System; https://static.puertos.es/pred\simplificada/Sapo/d. corunia/sapoeng.html, last access: 8 May 2025) based on WAM is implemented at several Spanish ports with a 72 h forecast horizon, and it is nested within the PORTUS forecast system, an operational wave forecast for Spanish Port Authorities. - The WAMADR setup of ECMWF WAM is implemented by the Slovenian Environment Agency for the Adriatic and central Mediterranean domain with a horizontal resolution of 72 h and a spatial resolution of 1.6 km.
+The model is forced by a hybrid ALADIN SI and ECMWF surface wind product and runs daily. - Several coastal and local wave applications providing wave information near the harbors, as well as boundary conditions for specific wave agitation inside the port applications, use the SWAN model (Booij et al., 1999).